Register as New Patient

 If you are registered at another practice in our local area you will not be able to register with Grange Medical Group.

-We will be accepting up to 20 patient registrations per week.
+We will be accepting between 10 to 20 patient registrations per week.
+(Increased workload from Covid-19 and seasonal illnesses will determine how many registrations we can process on a weekly basis).
 To book one of these places you should call the practice after 10am on Monday morning.
 Places will be given on a first come first served basis.
-You will given the address to email your registration and supporting documents.
-Please download and complete the registration forms (Patient Registration form and New Patient Questionnaire).
+We will ask you to provide an email address for us to send you the registration forms.
+Please download and complete these registration forms (Patient Registration form and New Patient Questionnaire and Checklist).
+You will be given the address to email your registration and supporting documents back to us.

 For formal identification we will accept a scan/photo of your birth certificate, passport, photographic driving licence or National Identity Card.
 For proof of address we will accept a utility bill, bank statement, or rent/mortgage agreement.
 Missing information will lead to a delay in your registration.